Last updated 23 mars 2023- Average reading time: over 10 minutes

 Types of healthcare systems

-The healthcare sector is an essential part of our societies, due to the resources which are allocated to it, the role played in healthcare by the state or regional authorities, and because of the large number of stakeholders which it links, either directly or more indirectly.
+The healthcare sector is an essential part of our society due to its resources, roles taken by the state or regional authorities, and many stakeholders that it links, either directly or indirectly.

-Indeed, government programs for healthcare, retirement benefits, and family allocations, and in particular health insurance, are the legacies of national traditions.
+Indeed, government programs for healthcare, retirement benefits, family allocations, and health insurance are national traditions' legacies.

-They have developed according to four different models.
+They have been developed according to four different models.

 What is universal health care?
 Discover this video from the World Health Organization.